flopicot/JMSSandbox/readme.md

 ## NOTES

 ### Three connector types exists:
- * in-vm-connector
+ * in-vm-connector can be used by a local client (i.e. one running in the same JVM as the server)
- * remote-connector
+ * remote-connector can be used by a remote client (and uses Netty over TCP for the communication)
- * http-connector
+ * http-connector can be used by a remote client (and uses Undertow Web Server to upgrade from a HTTP connection)

 ### There are three kinds of basic JMS connection-factory